Plan Your Visit

 To customize your visit, help yourself to park brochures, self-guided tours, Junior Ranger activities and the National Park Passport stamp found on the Visitor Center porch.
 Virtual tours, videos, galleries and more are available on the park website.

-- Parking is limited.
-Groups in 3 or more cars require a reservation.
+- Groups in 2 or more cars require a reservation.

 There is no fee to visit Weir Farm NHP.
 Donations of any amount to support the work of Friends of Weir Farm NHP are always welcome and appreciated.